 The coffee cake is made in two parts: the cake and the streusel.
-The cake comes together very quickly and uses a whole can of pumpkin puree.
+The cake comes together very quickly and uses a whole can (15-16oz) of pumpkin puree.
+If you do a lot of baking with pumpkin, you’ll know that many recipes don’t use a whole can, leaving you with a small quantity of leftover puree.
 The pumpkin puree actually takes the place of any liquid dairy (where you might use buttermilk or sour cream in another coffee cake recipe) and turns the batter a beautiful orange color.
 There is a generous amount of pumpkin pie spice in the batter, too.

 The streusel is made in a second bowl after the cake batter.
 It comes together even more quickly, since it uses melted butter, and clumps together easily to make a very visually appealing – and very tasty – streusel topping.
 I only used cinnamon in the streusel because I didn’t want to go crazy with the pumpkin pie spices.
 The cinnamon in the streusel compliments the cinnamon in the spice mix from the cake, making it stand out without dominating the flavor of the pumpkin itself.

 The cake has a surprisingly light, tender crumb and contrasts well with the crisp, buttery streusel on top of it.
 Thanks to the pumpkin puree, the cake is quite moist and keeps very well for a couple of days after baking.
 While the cake should be cool before you cut into it, I like to warm up the slices for a few seconds in the microwave before serving them.
 Feel free to mix up up to 1/2 cup of chopped nuts or chopped toffee bits if you want to add some extra textures or flavors to this cake, too.

 1 tsp baking soda